git-town/git-town/README.md

 ## Installation

-Git Town is 100% Bash script, so it runs anywhere where Git and Bash runs.
+100% of Git Town is written with Bash script, so it runs anywhere Git and Bash runs.
 Installation on OS X can be done using <a href="http://brew.sh" target="_blank">Homebrew</a>, other platforms need to install manually.